-Note: This option should avoided whenever possible.
+Note: This option may be avoided on user preference.
 NVMe SSDs are compatible without the change.
 For AHCI SSDs on modern macOS version there is a dedicated built-in utility called trimforce.
 Starting from 10.15 this utility creates EnableTRIM variable in APPLE_BOOT_VARIABLE_GUID namespace with 01 00 00 00 value.

-11. XhciPortLimit
+13. XhciPortLimit